hedgehok/gulp-angilar-cli/README.md

 # gulp-angilar-cli

-Gulp файл для сборки angular-cli
+Gulp file for the assembly of angular-cli